Federal Capital Territory (Nigeria): Natural resources

 Minerals found in the FCT include marble, tin, clay, mica, and tantalite.

 Wildlife

 The hills of the FCT provide home to many bushbuck, forest Black duiker, bush pig, chimpanzee and red-flanked duiker.

 Also found in FCT woodland are leopard, buffalo, roan antelope, Western hartebeest, elephant, warthog, grey duiker, dog-faced baboon, patas monkey and green monkey.

 Climate

 Like some northern states in Nigeria, the Federal Capital Territory is relatively mild.
 The Federal Capital Territory is usually very hot between the months of January and April.
 The average daily maximum temperature of the city is above 30 C, with the month of March being the hottest month.
 The rainy season in the territory lasts between July and October of every year but the coolest month is December, during the harmattan season.
 During the harmattan, there is high relative humidity, coupled with windy and foggy atmosphere.

+Administration

+Federal Capital Territory Ministers

+The Federal Capital Territory is headed by the Federal Capital Territory Minister, Barr.
+Nyesom Wike, who is appointed by the Federal government.
+The Federal Capital Territory Minister appoints members to the Abuja Metropolitan Management Council.

 Subdivisions

 While the Federal Capital Territory minister administers the whole of the Federal Capital Territory, the Federal Capital Development Authority (FCDA) specifically manages the construction and infrastructure development of the region.

 The territory is currently made up of six local government areas, namely: